 It’s plain to see why Guinea Pigs are so popular as pets.
-Not only do they have bundles of character; they also come in a variety of
+Not only are they super cute and have bundles of character; they also come in a huge variety of

 Guinea Pig Biology

 Let’s start with a bit of guinea pig history.